Last updated 1 September 2022

 - any notices highlighting the insured’s duty of utmost good faith and disclosure

-- exclusions (e.g. fences may not be covered for storm damage)
+- exclusions (e.g. criminal fines, acts of terrorism, and fences may not be covered for storm damage)

 - average or co-insurance clauses (e.g. if the insured item is underinsured (the value that the item is insured for is less than the actual value of the item), the insurance company may wish to reduce all claims in proportion to what the true sum insured should have been.
 This may be regardless of the value of the actual claim)